This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

 • 2 tablespoons of double cream (140 Kcal) or full-fat crème fraîche (90 Kcal)

-UCLH is a teaching Trust, and you may be asked if medical or nursing students can observe or assist with your care.
+We are a teaching hospital, so we may ask you if medical or nursing students can observe or assist with your care.

 We are also a major centre for medical research.
-If you are interested in taking part in research projects, ask the person who is caring for you.
+If you are interested in taking part in research projects, speak to your doctor or nurse.

-If you do not wish to take part in teaching of students and/or research, please tell us when you arrive.
-Not taking part in teaching or research will not affect your care.
+If you do not wish to take part in teaching or research, please tell us when you arrive.
+This will not affect your care.

 Department of Nutrition and Dietetics